 The evolution of real wages between 2017-18 & 2022-23 gives us an indication of labour productivity and along with changes in WPR, about demand-supply balances.
-During this period jobs have grown by an average 4.4% per year, while weighted average real wage has grown by 0.6% per year, despite the pandemic and other external shocks (table 7).42

-The fastest growth of real wages is for casual labour (2.8% per year), while job growth is slow (0.6% per year), indicating a rise in the productivity of casual labour in the face of rising excess of demand over supply (rows headed casual in column 1, table 7, and figure 13).
+During this period jobs have grown by an average 4.4% per year, while weighted average real wage has grown by 0.6% per year, despite the pandemic and other external shocks (table 7).42 The fastest growth of real wages is for casual labour (2.8% per year), while job growth is slow (0.6% per year), indicating a rise in the productivity of casual labour in the face of rising excess of demand over supply (rows headed casual in column 1, table 7, and figure 14).
+Detailed data shows that real wages of casual workers have increased across all education categories, all defined industries and all occupations except clerks and professionals.